 1869 Fort Whoop-Up▲

 J.J.
 Healy and A.B.
 Hamilton, traders from Montana Territory, United States, built Fort Hamilton in southern Rupert’s Land, near what is now Lethbridge, Alberta.
 The fort soon became an illegal whiskey trading post and was nicknamed Fort Whoop-Up.

 The Empire of Japan formally annexed Ezochi, renaming the main island Hokkaido (previously the northern lands had been divided between the Japanese Wajinchi in southern Hokkaido and the Ainu Ezochi covering the rest of Hokkaido, southern Sakhalin, and southern Kuril Islands).

-In response to the Rupert's Land Act, the mixed French-Indian Métis of the Red River Colony form the Métis National Committee under Louis Riel to assert their rights.
+In response to the Rupert’s Land Act, the mixed French-Indian Métis of the Red River Colony formed the Métis National Committee under Louis Riel to assert their rights.
 In November, they declared a provisional government and occupied Fort Garry.
 A British-Canadian expedition under Colonel Garnet Wolseley set off in May 1870 to suppress the rebellion; on its arrival in August, Riel and his followers fled, ending the revolt.